prog-1/recursion/exercises/README.md

 ## 3. Fibonacci

 Output all Fibonacci numbers until `n`.

 Estimate time / space complexity of your implementation.
 It is not allowed to use `for` loops.

-## 4. Is power for 2?
+## 4. Is power of 2?

 Your program must check whether the given number is an exact power of 2.

+Estimate time / space complexity of your implementation.
 It is not allowed to use `for` loops.

 ## 5. Sum digits.

 Your program must sum all digits of the given number.

+Estimate time / space complexity of your implementation.
 It is not allowed to use `for` loops.

 ## 6. Max number.